 Some days, I can’t believe that I’m the mom to two teenagers.
 It feels like just yesterday; I was introducing you all to my toddlers.
 But, Bella is 15-years-old already, about to be 16 in less than a month.
 What they say about the days being long but the years being short, is the truest thing ever said about motherhood and childhood.
 It’s hard to imagine, my little girl is old enough to drive.
 It scares me in more ways than I expected.
 Aside from it making me painfully aware that she will soon be old enough to live on her own, it makes it that much easier for her to spend time away from us.

 Of course for teenagers, driving is an exciting rite of passage.
 Getting onto the road for the first time in their own car is thrilling time for a teenager.
 Its independence and freedom that our kids haven’t experienced up to that point.
 Of course, while this is thrilling for them, it can also be terrifying for parents.
 We have to make sure we give them a thorough course in teen driving 101.
 Aside from the letting go, we know how dangerous driving can be.
-No matter what driving directions we’ve give them, the fact is that teen drivers are more likely to make driving mistakes in their first year on the road than for the rest of their driving career.
+No matter what driving directions we’ve give them, the fact is that teen drivers are more likely to make driving mistakes in their first year on the road than for the rest of their driving career, you should take a look at the Corpus Christi business guide.

 Tips for New Drivers